| |

 Gotto Trattoria

-Get a sip of the aspiring Italian life without forgetting you’re in Hackney Wick, as the beautiful (and delicious) culture blends with the iconic River Lea view.
+Get a sip of aspirational Italian life without forgetting you’re in Hackney Wick (cue iconic River Lea views).

 Although the menu changes daily, you can always rely on their handmade pasta to be great.
-Pair it with a famous spritz and you’re set for a perfect day in East London.
+Pair with a spritz and you’re golden.

 12. Hackney Wick Cafes

-What was once an industrial area is now a flourishing artsy district, so there’s no surprise around Hackney Wick got an immense boost of independent cafes.
-Here’s 3 standouts:
+What was once an industrial area is now a flourishing artsy district, and with that comes tons of independent cafes.
+Here’s 3 of the best:

 Saint Espresso

-The cafe is driven by a simple motto: make every single detail count, from bean selection to brew.
-The results are Grade A coffee, regardless what you order.
-The minimalist interiors here are also fab, making it the perfect place to work or chill out in Hackney Wick.
+This Hackney Wick cafe is driven by a simple motto: make every single detail count.
+The results are Grade A coffee, minimalist interiors and great staff that make a fantastic place to work or chill out in Hackney Wick.

 Thingy Cafe

-This stylish and relaxed Hackney Wick spot is great for a full breakfast (or brunch).
+This stylish and relaxed Hackney Wick spot is great for a Full English (or brunch…).

-I personally recommend trying the popular fluffy Sourdough Pancakes, but anything on their menu will do you in.
-Plus, a gorgeous garden.
-Could it get any better?
+I personally recommend their fluffy Sourdough Pancakes, but anything on their menu will do you in.
+Plus, they’ve got a gorgeous garden.

 Burnt Umber Brasserie

-Burnt Umber perfectly blends the distinctive cosyness of a cafe with the sophistication of a brasserie, so I suggest coming here for a brunch or lunch in East…with a view!
+For something a bit more chi-chi, Burnt Umber perfectly blends cafe cosyness with the sophistication of a brasserie, come for a brunch or lunch in East with a view!

 Read More: The Coolest Hackney Wick Brunch Spots — from a Londoner